Jimbly/LD56-dwarfs/README.md

 Start with: `npm start` (after running `npm i` once)

-Change DWARFS to be a special color at the start of each word Audio
+Change DWARFS to be a special color at the start of each word Victory condition
-  Configure menu sound track (maybe while not in mining end screen) Mining ambient sound track
-    Ambient music, fades to 0 at end of progress?
-    Noises for when damage changes velocity
-    Noises for when speed is high
-Victory condition
   Fixed number of planets?
     Level seeding determines $Values, and all other parameters are pure random